NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 :math:`h(x)=log_2\frac{1}{p(x)}`, where :math:`p(x)` is the probability
 of outcome :math:`x`.
 It is measured in bits since we are using :math:`log_2`, and reflects a measure of surprise from an outcome.
-For example, an outcome with probability of 1 is not surprising and provides no information: :math:`log_2(1)=0`.
+For example, an outcome with probability of 1 is not very surprising and thus provides no information if observed: :math:`log_2(1)=0`.
 Whereas an outcome with a very low probability is more surprising and provides more information were it to happen.
-For example, assume the following probabilities of observing the outcome of a random variable :math:`X`: :math:`p(x=0)=0.4` and :math:`p(x=1)=0.6`.
+For example, assume the following probabilities of observing the outcome of a random variable :math:`X`:
+:math:`p(x=0)=0.4` and :math:`p(x=1)=0.6`.
 You could imagine a bent coin with binary outcomes.
 The Shannon information content for outcome :math:`x=0` is :math:`h(x=0)=log_2\frac{1}{p(x=0)}=log_2\frac{1}{0.4}\approx1.322`.

 The **entropy** represents the average Shannon information content of an